What Is a Consent Order and Why Every Couple Should Know?

 For example, a couple in Watford once agreed to sell their home and share the proceeds equally.
 Their

-solicitor in Watford helped them turn that agreement into a consent order.
+solicitor watford helped them turn that agreement into a consent order.
 Years later, when one tried to claim more, the court refused because their consent order protected the original agreement.

 In the next section, we’ll look deeper into what a consent order actually includes and how it shapes your financial and family arrangements after separation